-- Some girls who use the hormone patch may have skin irritation where the patch is worn.
+- Some people who use the hormone patch may have skin irritation where the patch is worn.

-- Some girls who use the vaginal ring may have vaginal irritation, but infection is not an increased risk.
+- Some people who use the vaginal ring may have vaginal irritation, but infection is not an increased risk.

-- Some girls may not have relief from their endometriosis pain.
+- Some people may not have relief from their endometriosis pain.